nxshh/DevOps_Internship/05-kubernetes-minikube/README.md

-# TASK 5: Build a Kubernetes Cluster Locally with Minikube
+# Task-05: Build a Kubernetes Cluster Locally with Minikube

 ## 📌 Objective
 Deploy and manage applications locally using Kubernetes with Minikube.